nickbock/ElvUI_Enhanced_Again/README.md

 # Important Notice
+### **!!!The latest version is a rewrite of this add-on, not all features will be ported.
+If you use v4.0.0-beta old settings will be lost.!!!**

-You need atleast ElvUI version 12.00 or higher for the addon to work.
+You need atleast ElvUI version 12 or higher for the add-on to work.

 # General Information
 This is a continuation of ElvUI Enhanced and a more lite weight version.
-Only essesential features are added and features that ElvUI can do it self are removed.
+Only essential features are added and features that ElvUI can do it self are removed.

-If you find any bugs or features that are not working please let me know by creating a ticket: https://github.com/nickbock/ElvUI_Enhanced_Again/issues
+If you find any bugs or features that are not working please let me know by creating a ticket: [https://github.com/nickbock/ElvUI_Enhanced_Again/issues](https://github.com/nickbock/ElvUI_Enhanced_Again/issues "")

-If you want to contribute you can find the source on github: https://github.com/nickbock/ElvUI_Enhanced_Again
+If you want to contribute you can find the source on github: [https://github.com/nickbock/ElvUI_Enhanced_Again](https://github.com/nickbock/ElvUI_Enhanced_Again "")

 # Whats New
 - Moved all the setting to own settings section.
 This way it more easier to find settings and to change them how you want.
-- Rewrite of plugin initialisation.
+- Rewrite of plugin initialization.
 - Settings moved to profiles instead on a per character base.
 - All features are disabled by default.